-B. Deep Rooted Discrimination In Professional Quotas for Schools
+B. Deep-Rooted Discrimination In Professional Quotas for Schools

-Alongside the growing disparity in the physical infrastructure of East Jerusalem educational institutions compared to those in the western half of the city are huge gaps in professional quotas.
-Disparities in educational counseling services serve as a solid example of these inequities .

-As described by the Ministry of Education, "the purpose of educational counseling is to assist the student and the school as a social-organizational system to reach the best possible functioning and optimize their abilities in a supportive and accepting environment."
+Alongside the growing disparity in the physical infrastructure of East Jerusalem's educational institutions compared to those in the western half of the city, are huge gaps in professional quotas.
+Disparities in educational counseling services serve as a solid example of these inequities.
+As described by the Ministry of Education, "the purpose of educational counseling is to assist the student and the school as a social-organizational system to reach the best possible functioning and optimize their abilities in a supportive and accepting environment"26.
 Professional counseling should be attentive to the student's needs.
-It is responsible for providing students with direction and supporting and encouraging them to optimize their inherent potential.
-Professional counseling is to assist the student and accepting environment.
+It is responsible for providing students with direction and supporting and encouraging them to optimize their inherent potential27.

-Discrimination and neglect in East Jerusalem have profound effects on the area's children, damaging familial networks, creating the conditions for violence in the family, diminishing children's capacity for learning and leading to high dropout rates and early entry into the black labor market28.
+Discrimination and neglect in East Jerusalem have profound effects on the area's children: damaging familial networks, creating the conditions for violence in the family, diminishing children's capacity for learning and leading to high dropout rates and early entry into the black labor market28.
 Given such indicators, one could expect that the authorities would invest more intensively in educational counseling services in East Jerusalem.

-Instead, during the past school year there were only 21 counselors within the official educational system in East Jerusalem, in varying job percentages.
+Instead, during the past school year there were only 21 counselors within the official education system in East Jerusalem, in varying job percentages.
 These 21 counselors were responsible for caring for about 42,500 children29.
-A simple calculation shows that there was roughly 1 counselor for every 2,000 students.
-Simultaneously, the educational system in West Jerusalem employed over 250 educational counselors for a similar number of students-more than 12 times the number of counselors than the number in East Jerusalem.
+A simple calculation shows that there was roughly one counselor for every 2,000 students.
+Simultaneously, the education system in West Jerusalem employed over 250 educational counselors for a similar number of students - more than 12 times the number of counselors in East Jerusalem.
 Silwan as an example: Based on official data submitted to Ir Amim by the Jerusalem Municipality, for the 4,603 children studying in official schools in Silwan, there are three psychologists and one educational counselor30.